 · promote the best interests of the pupils to whom it is given

 Students are encouraged to research their options widely.
 Some useful sources of advice online can be found by clicking on the tabs to the right.

 All Key Stage 3 students are given careers information and guidance through their PSHCE lessons.

 Year 9 students complete a unit of work using “The Real Game” where they select a job from a given list, work out a budget based on their pay, and investigate the potential lifestyle of someone in that job.

 Key Stage 4

-Key Stage 4 students are assisted in developing Employability Skills through PSHCE lessons.
+Key Stage 4 students develop their Employability Skills through PSHCE lessons.